Exclusive: Conoco moves to sell North Sea oilfields: sources

 The company has yet to launch a formal process or appoint a bank but executives from Conoco have spoken in recent weeks to a number of North Sea operators and bankers to “gauge the appetite for the sale”, one of the sources said.

-The assets include a 24 percent stake in the west Shetlands region’s Clair field, which its operator BP (BP.L) says is the largest undeveloped oil and gas resource in the UK North Sea.
+The assets include a 24 percent stake in the west Shetlands region’s Clair field, which its operator BP says is the largest undeveloped oil and gas resource in the UK North Sea.
 The Clair Ridge project is expected to begin production this year, according to BP.

 Other fields include holdings in the Britannia and J-Block hubs.